 First, head over to similarweb.com in order to get an estimate of their traffic.
 It will give you a breakdown between organic (Google search traffic, direct traffic) and paid traffic (traffic from social media and Google ads).

-You can use this information to try and compete with other agents for blog topics that can rank on Google, or potentially write e-books or other content that your leads might trade their contact information for online.
+You can use this information to try to compete with other agents for blog topics that can rank on Google, or potentially write e-books or other content that your leads might trade their contact information for online.

 IRL Advertising & Marketing

-5. Use The Data You Collected to Create a New Marketing Plan
+5. Use the Data You Collected to Create a New Marketing Plan

 Now comes the fun part.
 Compile all the data you’ve gathered and use it to create a marketing plan for next year.
 Here’s how to do it: